 Zack Ward is better known as an actor.
 He has been on screen since he was a teenager in the 1980s and has racked up a surprising number of credits, if never many leading roles.
 These include parts in high-profile films such as Resident Evil: Apocalypse (2004) and Transformers (2007), although he is probably best known on this site as the anti-hero in Uwe Boll’s Postal (2007).

 As a director, Zack Ward produces only routine scares.
-What seems irritating in watching is that you can never get a handle on where the film is going.
+What becomes irritating in watching is that you can never get a handle on where the film is going.
 At the outset, it seems to be as though it is another haunted house drama.
 However, the elements that suggest such are revealed to be a red herring part way through.